Ukrainian presidential elections: Eligibility requirements

 The same person cannot be elected President more than twice in a row.

-Nominating process
+Nomination process

 A candidate can be nominated by a political party or be self-nominated.

 Campaigning

 A presidential candidate may start his or her election campaign the next day after he or she is registered by the Central Election Commission.

 The presidential election campaign ends at 24:00 of the last Friday before the election day.

 Popular vote

-Regular presidential elections are held on the last Sunday of March (formerly in October) of the fifth (and last) year of the incumbent President's term of office.
-If a president's term in office ends prematurely, the election of a new president must take place within ninety days of the previous president leaving office.
+Regular presidential elections are held on the last Sunday of March (formerly in October) of the fifth and last year of the incumbent President's term of office.
+If a president's term in office ends prematurely, the election of a new president must take place within ninety days of the president's office falling vacant.

-The president is elected by direct popular vote in a two-round majoritarian contest: if no candidate receives a simple majority (over 50%) of the votes in the first round, the two candidates with the most votes advance to a run-off.
-The second (run-off) round is held within two weeks after the first.
-If one of the two remaining candidates drops out of the race less than 12 days before the second round, the other must still win over 50% of the second-round vote to be elected president.
+The president is elected by direct popular vote in a two-round majoritarian contest.
+If no candidate receives a simple majority (over 50%) of votes in the first round, the two candidates with the most votes advance to a run-off, which is called for the third Sunday after the first round; the candidate who receives more votes in the run-off is then elected president.

+If one of the two remaining candidates drops out at least 12 days before the run-off, the next-best candidate from the first round will advance into the second round instead.
+If there is only one candidate left in the second round (e.g. if a candidate withdraws less than 12 days before the second round, or if there are no other candidates who can replace a candidate who has withdrawn), the remaining candidate must win over 50% of the second-round vote to be elected president, or the election will be declared void.

-The voter must be a Ukrainian citizen and be at least 18 years old on the election day.
+Voters must be Ukrainian citizens and at least 18 years old on the election day.

-There are no requirements for a certain minimum voter turnout.
+There are no requirements for a minimum voter turnout.